ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 If tunneled packets are subject to congestion control by the outer connection, the tunneled packets need to be treated equally regardless of their DSCP markings to not disrupt the congestion controller.
-The client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
+In this scenario, the client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
 Instead, an application would need to use separate connections to the proxy, one for each DSCP.
 Note that this